primev/mev-commit-docs/README.md

 - Ensure all files are in lowercase.
 - Ensure all files are using kebab-case.
 For example, the kebab-case version of "My First Preconf" is "my-first-preconf.mdx".

-We'd appericiate if you would run mintlify dev to verify changes locally and mintlify broken-links to ensure there aren't any broken links introduced from your changes.
-Thank you!
+Run `mintlify dev` to test the changes locally and `mintlify broken-links` to confirm no new broken links were introduced.